-In my prior post I described some of my thoughts and feelings as I approached beginning divorce mediation with my wife.
-Before finalizing and posting my last blog post I made sure that I had a conversation with my partner to share with him what I was feeling and thinking.
+In my prior post, I described some of my thoughts and feelings as I approached beginning divorce mediation with my wife.
+Before finalizing and posting my last blog post, I made sure that I had a conversation with my partner to share with him what I was feeling and thinking.
 I did not want him to read intimate thoughts and feelings that touched our relationship for the first time online.

-What I love about our relationship is that I am not afraid to share some very intimate and difficult things.
-I am not afraid that he will hear about my uncertainty, fear or confusion and run for the hills.
+What I love about our relationship is that I am not afraid to share some very intimate and challenging things.
+I am not worried that my boyfriend will learn about my uncertainty, fear, or confusion and run for the hills.
 The way he listens and takes in what I have to say has me love him more.

-I have met many gay men that have never had a long term relationship, and have a completely unrealistic understanding of how relationships work.
+I have met many gay men that have never had a long term relationship and have a completely unrealistic understanding of how relationships work.
 If you can not share some of your messy, unkempt, interior life with a partner or spouse, then you can not have a truly intimate, honest relationship.
 Conversely, the more you can show yourself, warts and all, and still be loved by your partner, the more you can develop a wonderfully intimate relationship.

 Some of the ugly messages of the book that have stayed with me until this day.
-These message include the following: gay male relationships, unlike heterosexual relationships, fade quickly.
-The attraction of two men in relationship grows stale after a short time.
-Gay relationships are nasty, ugly things filled with backbiting comments, snide remarks, infidelity and coldness.
+These messages include the following: gay male relationships, unlike heterosexual relationships, fade quickly.
+The attraction of two men in a relationship grows stale after a short time.
+Gay relationships are nasty, ugly things filled with backbiting comments, snide remarks, infidelity, and coldness.
 Two aging men together is a sad thing to behold.

 Usually, I awake the next morning before him.
 I will make a cup of coffee and settle on the couch with my iPad to read the morning newspapers.
 I position myself strategically on the couch facing the stretch of space that separates my guest bedroom and the one bathroom in my apartment.
-I eagerly wait for him to awake for what I think of as, the perp walk.
+I eagerly wait for him to awake for what I think of as, ‘the perp walk’.
 He stumbles out of the guest bedroom naked, rubbing his eyes, walking towards the bathroom to pee.
 I love seeing his talk frame, hairy chest, and firm rounded ass.